dawnl3ss/_4m4sec_/README.md

 ### "Just a computer science enthusiast who's following his dreams... ☁"

 ### About me :
-💨 My name is Neptune and i'm backend developer and cybersecurity student.
+💨 I'm Neptune, a 15yo french developer and computer-science enthusiast.

-📌 Currently studying at school and working on <a href="https://github.com/Neptune-IT/Lets-Freerun">Lets-Freerun</a> and <a href="https://github.com/Neptune-IT/Iris">Iris</a> & learning cybersecurity.
+📌 Currently studying at school and working on <a href="https://github.com/Neptune-IT/Lets-Freerun">Lets-Freerun</a>, <a href="https://github.com/Neptune-IT/Iris">Iris</a> & learning cybersecurity.

 ### Languages & technologies that I practice :
 <p align="left">